jacobRaw/MTRN4231_burger_bot/README.md

 **2. Brain Package**
 &rarr; brainNode:

-- The central node for the system coordinating everything.
+- Central node for the entire system coordinating everything.
 It:
-    - Receives user input and converts it into burger stack orders
+    - Receives user input as a list of ingredients in the correct stack order
     - Reads perception outputs for available ingredient positions
-    - Chooses UR5e motions based on vision outputs
-    - Requests moveit to generate path planning
+    - Commands the UR5e arm to various positions to a follow strict trajectory
     - Sends open/close commands to the gripper
-    - Handles edge-cases and overall closed loop operation
+    - Handles edge-cases and overall closed loop operation with a state machine
+    - Publishes location of collision objects to RVIZ for dynamic collision detection

 **3. moveit_path_planner Package**
 &rarr; moveit_path_planning_action:

-- Implements a ROS action server that provides asynchronous motion-planning to handle when the brain node requests a motion plan to a target pose.
+- Implements a ROS action server that provides asynchronous motion-planning to handle when the brain node requests a motion plan to a target pose
+- Creates collision objects recieved from the brain node
+- Interfaces with moveIt to generate collision free path planning

 **4. perception Package**
 &rarr; yolo_vision: